AlpineGrizzly/Conways_game/README.md

 - [ ] Go a step further with smart randomization (Possible trained on AI to recongnize patterns that create automatons)
 - [ ] Dimensions when opening a file are jenky, place the coordinate field in the middle if possible
 - [ ] Wrapping when cells go off screen, toroidal
+- [ ] Simulation field will be displayed in ncurses